Siempre Unidos

 Siempre Unidos is the leading care provider for HIV-positive individuals in Honduras.
-It is a unique fusion of a local self-help group and a US-based not-for-profit, ensuring both offices that the services provided are closely tied to the needs of the community and that the community has access to the resources and cutting-edge medicine of the United States.
+It is a unique fusion of a local self-help group and a US-based not-for-profit, ensuring that the services provided are closely tied to the needs of the community and that the community has access to the resources and cutting-edge medicine of the United States.